gchahal1982/G3DAI/press-kit/README.md

 ### Enterprise Customers

-> "CodeForge has transformed how our team understands and navigates our large codebase.
+> "aura has transformed how our team understands and navigates our large codebase.
 The 3D visualization makes complex relationships immediately clear, and the AI assistance has improved our productivity by 40%."
 >
 > **— Jennifer Walsh, Senior Engineering Manager, Stripe**

-> "The local AI models give us the intelligence we need while maintaining the security our enterprise requires.
-CodeForge has become essential to our development workflow."
+> "The local AI models give us the intelligence we need while maintaining the security our enterprise requires. aura has become essential to our development workflow."
 >
 > **— Carlos Mendez, CTO, Shopify**

-> "I've never seen developers get excited about tooling like they have with CodeForge.
+> "I've never seen developers get excited about tooling like they have with aura.
 The 3D interface is intuitive, and the AI suggestions are remarkably accurate."
 >
 > **— Sarah Kim, VP of Engineering, Discord**

 ### Individual Developers

-> "As someone who works with legacy codebases, CodeForge's 3D visualization has been a game-changer.
+> "As someone who works with legacy codebases, aura's 3D visualization has been a game-changer.
 I can finally see how everything connects."
 >
 > **— Alex Thompson, Senior Software Engineer**